belunatic/sba-3/README.md

 ## Overview

 The challenge is to take the given design and code it using Bootstrap Framework.
-(Testimonials grid section)[https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7]
+[Testimonials grid section challenge](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7)

 ## Approach